steentottrup/CQS/README.md

 According to CQS, every method should either be a command that performs an action, or a query that returns data to the caller, but not both.

-If you need to validate your commands or queries or check for permissions, Ncqs will handle that too, automatically.
-As per CQS, NCqs does not allow commands to return any data, so if any validation or permission check fail, an exception will be thrown.
+If you need to validate your commands or queries or check for permissions, CreativeMinds CQS will handle that too, automatically.
+As per CQS, CreativeMinds CQS does not allow commands to return any data, so if any validation or permission check fail, an exception will be thrown.

+CreativeMinds CQS also includes classes and interfaces for using events.
+You can have any number of event handlers for a given event.

 ###### Validation
 ```